thisiscetin/sirkeji/README.md

 2024/11/26 00:22:53.510227 [number-publisher-1732569771508] *Number*, m: 52 | pl: full
 2024/11/26 00:22:54.510833 [squared-number-publisher-1732569771508] *SquaredNumber*, m: 6889 | pl: full
 ```

+*Note: With Sirkeji, you can also subscribe and unsubscribe components dynamically and perform much more complex operations.
+Please refer to the godoc for details.*

 ## Contributing